-Will Ortel is a researcher and content manager at CFA Institute.
-He's worked in investment management since 2006 and joined CFA Institute in 2010.
+Will Ortel has worked in investment management since 2006 and joined CFA Institute in 2010.

 This weekend, Will Ortel invites readers to learn something that will last with the help of Google’s recently released Classic Papers feature.